jboss-developer/jboss-jdg-quickstarts/hotrod-endpoint/README.md

             </cache-container>
         </subsystem>

-Start JDG
+Start Infinispan/JDG
 ---------

-1. Open a command line and navigate to the root of the JDG directory.
+1. Open a command line and navigate to the root of the Infinispan/JDG server directory.
 2. The following shows the command line to start the server with the web profile:

         For Linux:   $JDG_HOME/bin/standalone.sh